DenisGorbachev/metawomen-docs/doc/Tokenomics/NFTCollection.md

 * Earn MWR token via Learn-to-Earn mechanics (answering quizzes).
 * Earn MWR token via Work-to-Earn mechanics (helping community members).
 * Gain private access to our closed community.
-* Place your course at the top of the list.
+* Place your content at the top of the list.

 ## Parameters